 Your European Health Insurance Card (EHIC) isn’t valid in China, so travel insurance is essential, even if you’re only going for one night.
 It could save you a lot of money if you get into difficulties.

-Keep your passport safe, make sure it is not nearly full or expired, fill out the last page (emergency contacts), take a photo of it and keep it in your phone, and/or keep plenty of hard copies of the data page.
+Keep your passport safe, make sure it is not nearly full or expired, fill out the last page (emergency contacts), take a photo of it and keep it in your phone, and carry a hard copy of the data and visa pages with you at all times.

 If you lose your passport, you’ll need to get an Emergency Travel Document from the British Consulate-General in Guangzhou.
 You will need to obtain a police report, travel to Guangzhou, present all the required documents and pay a fee before it can be issued – it is not a straightforward process.
 If you lose your passport, call 020 8314 3000 before you leave Nanning.